yashpanchal-dev/EDA_Airport_Passenger_Analysis/README.md

-# ✈️ Airport Traffic EDA (Exploratory Data Analysis)
+# ✈️ Airport Passenger Analysis EDA (Exploratory Data Analysis)

 This repository contains an **Exploratory Data Analysis (EDA)** project performed on an airport traffic dataset using **Python** and visualization libraries.